raul23/ebook-classifier-training/README.rst

 Datasets
 ========

-- In the `first dataset (7MB) <#small-dataset-129-documents-with-3-categories>`_, the ebooks are simply divided into three large
+- In the `first dataset (129 documents, 7MB) <#small-dataset-129-documents-with-3-categories>`_, the ebooks are simply divided into 3 large
   categories: *computer science*, *mathematics* and *physics*.
-- The `second dataset (17MB) <#medium-size-dataset-202-documents-with-10-categories>`_ focuses on *computer science* ebooks but this broad category is divided into multiple subcategories (10) in order to test how well the classifiers can differentiate *computer science* ebooks between them.
+- The `second dataset (202 documents, 17MB) <#medium-size-dataset-202-documents-with-10-categories>`_ focuses on *computer science* ebooks but this broad category is divided into 10 multiple subcategories in order to test how well the classifiers can differentiate *computer science* ebooks between them.
-- The `third dataset (74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two broad categories (mathematics and physics) and includes more categories from *computer science*.
+- The `third dataset (982 documents, 74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two broad categories (mathematics and physics) and includes more categories from *computer science*.
 A total of 43 subcategories are found in this third dataset.